solidi/writing/44-how-i-learned-to-onboard-effectively-in-an-engineer-manager-role.md

 My personal steps on how I successfully onboard to a new #Engineering #Manager role in the first 90 days.

-Thanks to Danielle Arcuri, Steve Guyer, Len Santoro, Daniel Leonardis, and ITNEXT for publishing.
+Thanks to Danielle Arcuri, Steve Guyer, Manoj Sharma, Len Santoro, Daniel Leonardis, and ITNEXT for publishing.

 #softwaredevelopment #softwareengineering #software #learning #career #relationships #management #people #engineering